About CBB

 Relationship to KI core facilities

-The centre keeps close relations with the existing KI core facilities and departments within the field.
+The centre keeps close relations with existing KI core facilities and departments within the field.
 This includes close coordination to be able to refer requests appropriately to these core facilities.
 Redundancies of the services offered by existing KI core facilities and the services offered by CBB are kept a minimum.

 Carsten Daub